Structs and Classes

 Line 2.
 We include the header file Student.h

-to access the class Student
+to be able to access the class Student

 .